3rd Class

-3rd Class is a 2020 Kannada, romantic action film directed by Ashok Dev and produced by Nam Jagadeesh under the banner of 7Hills Studio.
+3rd Class is a 2020 Indian Kannada-language romantic action film directed by Ashok Dev and produced by Nam Jagadeesh under the banner of 7Hills Studio.
 The film starring Nam Jagadeesh, Roopika and Divya Rao, revolves around Sahana (Roopika) and Jagadeesh (Jaggi), who hails from the different socio-economic background.
 Sahana is a daughter of a home minister, while Jaggi is a mechanic.
 It is the story of their relationship and how they deal with this difference.
 The film was released on 7 February 2020.